What is a conversion form?

 If your lead generation form isn’t working well, it will impact all of your marketing campaigns.

-For example, many marketers and business owners are actively considering or experimenting with chatbot marketing.
-Some chatbots are designed to send high quality leads to your landing pages.
+For example, many marketers and business owners actively consider or experiment with chatbot marketing.
+Some chatbots are designed to send high-quality leads to your landing pages.
 But if your landing page lead generation forms are poorly designed, you’ll waste those valuable inbound leads.

 Every business and every form is different, but industry averages can help you understand how your site compares to others.
 Larry Kim writes in the WordStream Blog:

 Across industries, the average landing page conversion rate was 2.35%, yet the top 25% are converting at 5.31% or higher.
 Ideally, you want to break into the top 10% — these are the landing pages with conversion rates of 11.45% or higher.

 Here are nine proven strategies to design a great lead conversion form:

 - Use the above-the-fold space thoughtfully

 - Ask for only what you need